dojo/framework/docs/en/testing/supplemental.md

 #### Mock `validity` middleware

-Using `createValidityMock` from `@dojo/framework/testing/mocks/middleware/validity` creates a mock validity middleware where the return value of the `get` method can be controlled in a test.
+Using `createValidityMock` from `@dojo/framework/testing/mocks/middleware/validity` creates a mock validity middleware where the return value of the `get` method can get controlled in a test.

 Consider the following example: